 Average temperatures: 26°C in September, 21°C in October

-The Via Francigena passes through some of Tuscany’s most iconic countryside, from winding, cypress tree-lined roads, vineyards, and olive groves to ancient hilltop towns.
 Autumn’s golden light and the grape harvests of mid-September to early October add to the seasonal charm.

-Recommended route: Lucca to Siena This stretch of the ancient pilgrimage route includes Lucca’s Renaissance walls, the towers of San Gimignano, and the rolling Chianti hills.
+Recommended route: Lucca to Siena.
+This stretch of the ancient pilgrimage route includes Lucca’s Renaissance walls, the towers of San Gimignano, and the rolling Chianti hills.
 The route follows farm tracks and woodland trails, offering plenty of history and nature along the way.

 We love: Picking just one historical highlight out in this part of Italy is no easy task.
 But Monteriggioni is undoubtedly special.
 A perfectly preserved, entirely walled miniature hilltop town, it surveys the gently rolling hills of olive groves and vines today, pretty much as it has done since the early 13th century.